Origin-pod/OriginByte/docs/Project Idea Dump/IdeaList.md

   - Deployment
 - Use n8n to generate workflows for yourself
 - Build an voice assistant over the n8n workflows to work like jarvis
+- Build a search engine
+- Build a canvas-based editor
+- Build your own productivity setup.